 Finally, exit Rescue mode (reboot to disk) and perform a soft reboot using the following command:

 Verify that the update has been applied correctly.

 Once the update is complete, verify the newly installed kernel version using the following command:

-You can refer to your distribution’s vendor’s website to verify if the new version of the kernel is patched to protect you against the Meltdown and Spectrum vulnerabilities.
+You can refer to the website of your distribution’s vendor to verify if the new version of the kernel is patched to protect you against the Meltdown and Spectrum vulnerabilities.

-If needed, there are a number of tools (for example this one: https://github.com/speed47/spectre-meltdown-checker) that identify if the kernel being used is vulnerable or not.
+If necessary, there are a number of tools (for example, this one: https://github.com/speed47/spectre-meltdown-checker) that identify if the kernel being used is vulnerable or not.

 Join our user community on https://community.ovh.com/en/